serviceprototypinglab/dcc/performance_evaluation/README.md

 #### Sample repository ####

 You can fork [this public repository](https://github.com/EcePanos/bench2000) as an example to test this without setting up a dataset.
 It contains our dummy performance test data.
 Our experiments used various permutations of this dataset to test the performance of the tool in realistic network conditions.

+Depending on network conditions and whether the git repositories are local or remote, the process for datasets of similar size to the sample should take around 1 minute to complete.

+For the paper we used local or remote forks of the repository, as well as a varying number of branches.
+Each branch contained identical data.